AI vs Traditional Video Production 2026

 Strengths: Virtually unlimited visual possibilities.
 Easy to explore alternative approaches.
 Changes are inexpensive and fast.
 No physical constraints on what can be visualized.

 Limitations: Less precise frame-level control (though this is improving).
 AI may interpret prompts differently than intended, requiring iteration.
-No genuine spontaneity — AI does not produce happy accidents in the way that real-world production does.
+No genuine spontaneity, since AI does not produce happy accidents the way real-world production does.
 Specific, detailed direction requires expertise in prompt engineering.

 Creative Control Summary